juanpabloventoso/cross-solar/README.md

 # cross-solar
-CrossOver project test that got me into their marketplace.
-Bug fixes and unit test coverage increase.
+Test project made for Crossover that got me into their marketplace.
+Code revision, bug fixes and unit test coverage increase.

-I entered the CrossOver marketplace last week.
-This is my test project for evaluation.
+I entered the Crossover marketplace last week.
+This is my project for evaluation.
 Things I needed to do:

 1)	Increase unit test coverage to reach 60% or more.